xmos/lib_audio_dsp/doc/design_guide/index.rst

 This guide will cover the details of how the xcore DSP pipeline is generated from the Python description.
 This should enable the reader to debug their pipeline when issues arise and understand the resource usage of a generated DSP pipeline.
-This is an advanced guide intended for users who wish for a deeper understanding of the generated DSP pipline that they have created.
+This is an advanced guide intended for users who wish for a deeper understanding of the generated DSP pipeline that they have created.
 The accompanying tool and component guides should be consulted for the basic process of using this tool.